 In 1990, Rajiv Gandhi unceremoniously sacked Karnataka’s popular Chief Minister, Veerendra Patil, when he was in the hospital undergoing treatment for a stroke and installed one of the most corrupt leaders as Karnataka’s Chief Minister, S. Bangarappa.

-Sadly his works did not match his words and his reign is best remembered for numerous scandals and accidents.
+Sadly Rajiv Gandhi’s reign is best remembered for numerous scandals, accidents, and gaffes.
 Shri Rajiv Gandhi is arguably the worst prime minister of India and inarguably the most overrated prime minister of India.